stevendifalco/website_copy/content/authors/admin/_index.md

 ---

-I am currently pursuing a master’s degree in Natural Resources at the University of Connecticut, where I am studying the human dimensions of roadside vegetation management.
-My research project involved a survey mailed to residents of Connecticut, to understand public perceptions and opinons towards tree management.
-I used spatial analysis to evaluate how attitudes vary spatially.
-I am interested in the interaction between humans and natural resources, and how this shapes their approval of management decisions.
-While at UConn, I have honed my skills in ArcGIS/ArcOnline and developed an understanding of statistical softwares such as R, Python, and SPSS.
+As the Land Project Coordinator at Westchester Land Trust, I assist with conservation easements and land donation projects.
+I recently completed my master’s degree in Natural Resources at the University of Connecticut, where I studied the human dimensions of exurban utility vegetation management.
+My research project involved a mail survey to residents of Connecticut, to assess public perceptions and opinions towards tree management.
+I integrated spatial analysis techniques to evaluate how attitudes vary across the landscape at different scales.

 For five years, I worked as a natural resource specialist to restore native ecosystems through invasive plant management.
-I focused on restoring forests and fields to their native composition.
-I collected and propogated native plants to aid in this process, and return locally extripated species.
-I am interested in the way exotic invasive species affect local ecosystems, and best management practices to mitigate their impacts.
-One of the most important parts of land management is the reestablishment of native plant populations.
-Restoring and maintaining native plant populations is important for helping provide habitat for our native pollinators
+I focused on restoring forests and fields to their native composition, by collecting and propagating native plants to establish a diverse assemblage of species.
+I am interested in the way exotic invasive species affect local ecosystems, and best management practices to mitigate the impacts of invasive species.
+Restoring and maintaining native plant populations is important for helping provide habitat for our native pollinators, which are an overlooked aspect of our ecosystem.

 [Interview with Naturally@UConn](https://naturally.uconn.edu/2019/06/26/meet-graduate-student-steven-difalco/#)